fastlane/docs/docs/includes/installing-fastlane.md

 **Bundler**

 It is recommended that you use _Bundler_ and `Gemfile` to define your dependency on _fastlane_.
-This will clearly define the _fastlane_ version to be used and its dependencies, and will also speed up _fastlane_ execution.
+This will clearly define the _fastlane_ version to be used and its dependencies and will also speed up _fastlane_ execution.

 - Install _Bundler_ by running `gem install bundler`
 - Create a `./Gemfile` in the root directory of your project with the content